TedHusted/awake/awake.md/awake.md

 Emma says, “I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian, in exchange for stock options.
 Then we can move forward with the patent filing.”

-“That sounds wonderful,” says Joanna.
+“That sounds wonderful,” says Jill.
 “I wasn’t expecting so much to happen so fast.
-I only reached out last week.”
+I reached out only last week.”

-“Private sector,” Emma injects, “We move at the speed of money.”
+“Private sector,” Emma injects.
+“We move at the speed of money.”

-Joanna chuckles politely and continues, “I was surprised to hear about the car crash.
+Jill chuckles politely and continues, “I was surprised to hear about the car crash.
 That type of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
 “We’re told that the NTSB report finds that the airbags are responsible for the wrongful death.
 The airbag manufacturer argues that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
 The ERD manufacturer insists that the device must have been installed improperly.
 Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
 California is an at-fault state so these things already take forever.”

-“I heard that, given the scope, Brent’s last commit was completed in record time,” says Joanna, bringing the topic back around.
+“I heard that, given the scope, Brent’s last code contribution was completed in record time,” says Jill, bringing the topic back around.

 “Yes,” says Adrian.
 “The big change was created over a three-day weekend of binge coding, which simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
 It doesn’t seem right to delegate it so soon after the crash.”